 A hero stands, one foot on the chest of the enemy, proudly posing in his uniform.
-He will be revered and respected by all, never forgotten.
-Whether he saved a damsel in distress, or a whole country from the clutches of a dictatorship, he is our hero…
+He will be revered and respected by all and never forgotten.
+Whether he saved a damsel in distress or a whole country from the clutches of a dictatorship, he is our hero…

-Should not such a word, used often enough to be made obsolete, be saved for comic books, and fairy-tale knights in shining armour?
-The word originated from the ancient Greek ‘hēros’, which literally meant ‘demi-god’, and was taken on in Latin, traded down the line to middle-English where it was used in fictional terms.
+Should not such a word, used often enough to be made obsolete, be saved for comic books and fairy-tale knights in shining armor?
+The word originated from the ancient Greek ‘hēros,’ which literally meant ‘demi-god,’ and was taken on in Latin, traded down the line to middle English, where it was used in fictional terms.
 Now it is used mainly to describe soldiers – male figures who are apparently fearless and desirable.
-The modern connotations evidently have many detrimental effects on the confidence of the genders; if you’re male, you must aspire to this ludicrous level; if female, you will never be taken seriously enough to achieve it, but are given the sub-name ‘heroine’; if any other gender, your identity is lost in association.
+The modern connotations evidently have many detrimental effects on the confidence of the genders; if you’re male, you must aspire to this ludicrous level; if female, you will never be taken seriously enough to achieve it but are given the sub-name ‘heroine’; if any other gender, your identity is lost in association.

-The most recent piece of literature to come to mind was Somme Mud: the fictionalised diary of Australian infantryman E. P. F. Lynch.
+The most recent piece of literature to come to mind was Somme Mud: the fictionalized diary of Australian infantryman E. P. F. Lynch.
 Like so many young soldiers of WWI, he set off with feelings of excitement and brotherhood, causing mischief and bantering all the way from Sydney to France.
-Fooled by liars, they anticipated becoming heroes, and attaining glory.
-They had no inkling of the reality, or whether the path to ‘manhood’ was worth time in the trenches.
+Fooled by liars, they anticipated becoming heroes and attaining glory.
+They had no inkling of the reality or whether the path to ‘manhood’ was worth time in the trenches.

-Lynch’s first trench experience was not what he expected, because no-one reported on the dangerous conditions soldiers lived in.
+Lynch’s first trench experience was not what he expected because no one reported on the dangerous conditions soldiers lived in.
 He was two weeks waist-deep in freezing mud, learning how to sleep upright against the trench wall or the parapet, how to avoid imperceptible bullets and shrapnel scattered in the rancid air around him.
-Trench-foot was a constant concern, and an humiliating and potentially disabling ailment to suffer with.
+Trench foot was a constant concern and a humiliating and potentially disabling ailment to suffer with.
 As young as eighteen, he was suddenly amidst a kind of chaos he couldn’t hitherto have conceived.
-Even young boys managed to blag their way to the front, assuming they would quickly be turned into men – a common connotation of ‘heroism’.
-They valiantly pursued this goal and managed to avoid being shattered either internally by PTSD (Post-Traumatic Shock Disorder, or ‘Shell Shock’) or externally by a bomb, a bullet, a bayonet or any manner of other things.
-In the name of ‘heroism’, alongside patriotism, and blind duty, they fought, many to their premature deaths.
+Even young boys managed to blag their way to the front, assuming they would quickly be turned into men – a common connotation of ‘heroism.’
+They valiantly pursued this goal and managed to avoid being shattered either internally by PTSD (Post-Traumatic Shock Disorder, or ‘Shell Shock’) or externally by a bomb, a bullet, a bayonet, or any manner of other things.
+In the name of ‘heroism,’ alongside patriotism and blind duty, they fought, many to their premature deaths.